If you’re trying to capture attention with visual content on Instagram, then you need a good Instagram PR & marketing strategy.

 Start by reviewing your top competitors’ Instagram profiles if you already know who they are.
 If not, look for accounts that are similar to yours by searching for terms related to your business and industry.

-Perform a quick audit of related accounts to see which posts are receiving the most engagement, which hashtags are the most popular, and what captions attract the most interest.
+Perform a quick audit of related accounts to see which posts are receiving the most engagement, which hashtags are the most popular, and which captions attract the most interest.
 It’s also important to identify how frequently these brands post, and how quickly they’re growing.
 This data can be used as a guideline as you begin to build your account.

 Take note of any opportunities your competitors may have missed while auditing their content.
 Including a mix of one-of-a-kind content will help your company stand out from the crowd.